cabal-club/cable/readme.md

 To produce a correct hash, run `crypto_generichash()` on the entire post, including the post header.

+## Links
+Part of the header every post is the `links` field.
+Every post is able to link to 0 or more other posts by means of referencing those posts by their hash (the output of running them through a specific hash function).

+Referencing a post by its hash provides a *causal proof*: it demonstrates that your post must have occurred after all of the posts you are referencing.

+This can be useful for ordering chat messages in particular when a client's hardware clock is skewed, and using post timestamps alone would provide confusing ordering.

 ## Message
 A "message" is a specific binary payload describing the bytes that can be sent and received from other cable peers.
 These are used to request data from